EpiCache: Episodic KV Cache Management for Long-Term Conversation on Resource-Constrained Environments: Background

 Most existing KV compression approaches reduce cache size in the decoding stage by performing eviction \textit{after} the full context has been prefilled, i.e., \textit{Post Prefill Eviction}~\citep{li2024snapkv,feng2024ada,cai2025pyramidkvdynamickvcache,kim2025kvzipqueryagnostickvcache}.
 As shown in \Cref{fig:prelim_a}, this design causes peak memory usage to grow linearly with input length, since the entire context must be cached before any eviction takes place.
-With optimized attention kernels~\citep{dao2023flashattention2}, the prefill stage remains unbounded in memory demand, as observed in \Cref{fig:prelim_c} top.
+Even with optimized attention kernels~\citep{dao2023flashattention2}, memory demandthe prefill stage remains unbounded, as observed in \Cref{fig:prelim_c} top.

 To bound memory growth, \textit{Block Prefill Eviction}~\citep{kim-etal-2024-infinipot,corallo-papotti-2024-finch,park2025keydiffkeysimilaritybasedkv} processes the input in a block-wise way, handling one segment at a time under a fixed budget $M$.
-Each step adds $M_{\text{block}}$ tokens, after which eviction reduces KV cache entries back to $M$.
-For example, in \Cref{fig:prelim_b}, the budget is $M=1$, and each block adds $M_{\text{block}}=3$ tokens that are evicted to $M$.
-This design ensures the number of cache entries never exceeds $M+M_{\text{block}}$, keeping peak GPU memory usage flat with input length as highlighted in \Cref{fig:prelim_c} top.
+Each step adds $M_{\text{block}}$ tokens, after which an eviction step reduces KV cache entries back to $M$.
+For example, in \Cref{fig:prelim_b}, the budget is $M=1$, and each block adds $M_{\text{block}}=3$ tokens that are then evicted back to $M$.
+This design ensures that the number of cache entries never exceeds $M+M_{\text{block}}$, keeping peak GPU memory usage flat with input length as highlighted in \Cref{fig:prelim_c} top.

 However, this bounded memory comes with a steep accuracy trade-off: when the state-of-the-art post prefill eviction method KVzip,~\citep{kim2025kvzipqueryagnostickvcache,kvpress_leaderboard} is applied in the block prefill setting, LongConvQA scores~\citep{maharana-etal-2024-evaluating} degrade sharply across all budget levels.
 This underscores a central challenge—while block prefill guarantees constant memory usage, adapting post-prefill eviction methods to this setting severely undermines answer quality in LongConvQA.